dpb587/dpb587.me/content/project/slack-delegate-bot.md

 ---
 title: Slack Delegation Bot
-description: A Slack bot which simplifies how users find someone who can respond to their message.
+description: A bot which helps teams respond to their channels' users.
 github: dpb587/slack-delegate-bot
 tags:
 - automation